 Once you add your credit card to your Wells Fargo account, you will be able to manage your card online.
 That includes adding authorized users, making payments or setting up automatic payments, viewing your balance, asking for a credit limit increase, or reporting your card as lost or stolen.
 You’ll also be able to view and redeem rewards, if applicable to your card, as well as to set up alerts for certain events such as purchases exceeding a certain amount or payments being due.

-To add a Wells Fargo authorized user, sign in to your Wells Fargo account online and navigate to the “Account Services” tab.
+You can add a Wells Fargo authorized user by signing in to your Wells Fargo account online and navigate to the “Account Services” tab.
 Then, click the “Credit Card Service Center” link and look under “Account Management” to find the “Add Authorized Users to Your Account” button.
 Click it, and you’ll be able to add your new authorized users to your Wells Fargo credit card account.… read full answer

 Keep in mind that Wells Fargo authorized users aren’t legally responsible for any charges made on the account.
 That’s important because by adding someone as an authorized user to your Wells Fargo card, you’re authorizing them to make charges on the account.